jana-s-r/HarvestHub/README.md

 - Order Management: Provides functionality for users to view and manage their orders.
 ## Installation

-o run HarvestHub locally, follow these steps:
+Run HarvestHub locally, follow these steps:

 1. Clone the repository: